osmandapp/web/main/docs/user/plugins/index.md

 ### [Wikipedia](./wikipedia.md)

 Having Wikipedia on your trip helps you learn more about the places you visit.
-It is available offline and shows Wikipedia articles in relation to the points of interest right on the map.
+It is available offline and shows Wikipedia articles related to the points of interest right on the map.

 ### [Online maps](./online-map.md)